Darkwulf183/Marlin-2.X.X-ALL-UI-Standart-Color-LVGL-SKR1.4-Turbo/README.md

 // #define WITH_Z_ALIGN activates the Z Auto Align option.
 This option offers the possibility to align the table automatically via the Z probe.
 The table is aligned in several steps.
 // This ensures consistent results without having to turn the Z spindle by hand.

+//Set this selection to #define SDCARD_CONNECT_LCD if the SDCARD Slot in the board is to remain unused and only the slot on the display is to be used.
+(Default is SD CARD Onboard)
+//This setting must be chosen very carefully to avoid problems with firmware updates later on!!!!
+//#define SDCARD_CONNECT_LCD

 ```